codd-tech/bap-sdk-php/README.md

 $bap->handleTelegramUpdates($update);
 ```

+**Interrupting control flow**

+At times, BAP may introduce telegram updates within its advertisement flow.
+To maintain the logical consistency of your bot, it is necessary to ignore such updates.

+The `BAP::handleTelegramUpdates` method returns a boolean value indicating whether you should proceed with handling the request or skip it as an internal BAP request.

+When the method returns `false`, it signifies that the current request should not be processed by your bot.

 ### Usage with PHP Telegram Bot package

 If you are using [PHP Telegram Bot]() package you can call SDK inside custom update filter, eg: